JAEYOONSUNG/DNMB/README.md

 python promotech.py -pg -m RF-HOT -f examples/genome/[my_fasta].fna -g -o results
 ```
 - **Note:** fasta must have only capital letters

-## Docker images
-We are providing ready-to-use Docker images that can be downloaded from the [Docker hub](https://hub.docker.com/).
-See our [Docker page](https://github.com/DNMB/Docker) for more information.

 ## Contributing